 Lodgepole pine needs fire; its cones open up when heat is present and the seeds are then spread on the open ground.
 They are a pioneer species, one of the first species to grow in an open area caused by fires.

 The crossbill has a specially adapted bill to be able to crack open the lodgepole pine cone.
 The number of chicks the crossbill has depends on the number of lodgepole seeds that are available.

-The wood was used for building and the bark of the tree was taken in strips and eaten fresh (it looked like “noodles”) or mashed to make bread.
-The pitch of the tree was used as medicine and poultices for sore throats and the needles were good for making tea.
+The wood is used for building and the bark of the tree can be taken in strips and eaten fresh (it looks like “noodles”) or mashed to make bread.
+The pitch of the tree is used as medicine and poultices and the needles are good for making tea.

-Today the lodgepole pine’s wood is used for making plywood, furniture, and windows.
+The lodgepole pine’s wood is used for making plywood, furniture and windows.

 COSEWIC: Not at Risk